Gumtree scams: is it safe to give out your bank account details?

 Updated June 6, 2018

-Is it OK to give out BSB and account numbers for a deposit?
+Is it OK to give out BSB and bank account number for a deposit?

 You would think my answer would have been a resounding "yes!"

 After all, I've given my bank details to just about everyone and anyone who wanted money from me or owed me money and I've had no problems whatsoever.

 But when I was asked for my bank account details by a potential buyer, I hesitated.

 There's a reason Gumtree prefers all transactions to take place locally and in person - there are shady characters online.